BrutalTeam/go-netbox/docs/ProviderNetworkRequest.md

 ### NewProviderNetworkRequest

-`func NewProviderNetworkRequest(provider BriefProviderRequest, name string, ) *ProviderNetworkRequest`
+`func NewProviderNetworkRequest(provider BriefProviderRequest, ) *ProviderNetworkRequest`

 NewProviderNetworkRequest instantiates a new ProviderNetworkRequest object This constructor will assign default values to properties that have it defined,